Hannah-Aji/Predictive-Modeling-to-Identify-High-Risk-Areas/README.md

 ## Data Collection and Preparation

 I used the Chicago Crime dataset, a comprehensive dataset (exported from https://data.cityofchicago.org/ in .csv format).
-This dataset provides detailed information on reported crime incidents across the city.
+This dataset provides detailed information on reported crime incidents across the city from 2023 to the Present (July 2024).

 To clean the data, I used Pandas to filter out data points (columns) irrelevant to the "Intriguing questions" I want answered and removed the rows that have missing values, ensuring its accuracy and completeness.